How To Train Goats On Electric Fence

 Tip #2.
 Pay Attention

-When a goat gets zapped on a fence it’s its nose that usually gets the “hit” first.
+When a goat gets zapped on a fence, it’s their nose that usually gets the “hit” first.
 This is actually what you want to happen.
-The design of the electric netting attracts animals to come and check it out.
-When they do they will get a shock on the nose that is painful but not life-threatening.
+The design of the electric netting, for example, attracts animals to come and check it out.
+When they do, they will get a shock on the nose that is painful but not life-threatening.

 Tip #3.
 Let the Zap Happen

-In order for a goat to truly understand the fence, they need a “zap”.
 Never EVER force your goat to get shocked.
+Do not carry them over to the fence and zap them.
+Instead, let it happen naturally.
 Be patient and let them approach the fence on their own.

 Allow them to get it on their own time.
 This will do more good for training purposes in the long run.